ADCprimal-logic/primal_c2c/README.md

 1. Set up the .env as shown in the example below and put it in the server folder.
 2. Run `yarn install` to install all the dependancies from package.json
+3. Run `yarn create-tables` to initalize all the tables in your project found in the schema folder under server.
-3. Run `yarn dev` to initialize the project so it can be built and ran locally.
+4. Run `yarn dev` to initialize the project so it can be built and ran locally.

 Once run you will have a http://localhost:3000 url which would prompt our NuxtJS Front-End with http://localhost:3000/admin acting as our Administrative KeystoneJS Backend